 To be monotonic, the I-V table data must meet any one of the following 8 criteria:

-The current axis either increases or remains constant as the voltage axis is increased.
+The current value either increases or remains constant as the voltage value is increased.

-The current axis either increases or remains constant as the voltage axis is decreased.
+The current value either increases or remains constant as the voltage value is decreased.

-The current axis either decreases or remains constant as the voltage axis is increased.
+The current value either decreases or remains constant as the voltage value is increased.

-The current axis either decreases or remains constant as the voltage axis is decreased.
+The current value either decreases or remains constant as the voltage value is decreased.

-The voltage axis either increases or remains constant as the current axis is increased.
+The voltage value either increases or remains constant as the current value is increased.

-The voltage axis either increases or remains constant as the current axis is decreased.
+The voltage value either increases or remains constant as the current value is decreased.

-The voltage axis either decreases or remains constant as the current axis is increased.
+The voltage value either decreases or remains constant as the current value is increased.

-The voltage axis either decreases or remains constant as the current axis is decreased.
+The voltage value either decreases or remains constant as the current value is decreased.

-Data may be monotonic if currents from both the output stage and the clamp diode are added together as most EDA tools do.
+Data may be monotonic if currents from both the output stage and the clamp diode are added together.

-It is intended that, for monotonicity checks, the [POWER Clamp] and [GND Clamp] tables are summed together and then added to the appropriate [Pullup] or [Pulldown] table when a buffer is driving high or low, respectively.
+It is intended that, for monotonicity checks, the [POWER Clamp] and [GND Clamp] tables are summed together, and their combined currents are added to the currents of the [Pullup] and [Pulldown] tables when a buffer is driving high or low.

 From this assumption and the nature of 3-statable buffers, it follows that the data in the clamping table sections are handled as constantly present tables and the [Pullup] and [Pulldown] tables are used only when needed in the simulation.